Sociology of race and ethnic relations: Social psychology

+Social psychology and the sociology of race and ethnic relations are interconnected fields that explore how race and ethnicity shape individuals’ behaviors, attitudes, and social interactions.
+While both disciplines share an interest in understanding the dynamics of race and ethnicity, they approach the topic from different perspectives.
+Findings from both fields, however, complement each other in revealing the complex ways race and ethnicity influence both individual and collective experiences.

 One of the most important social psychological findings concerning race relations is that members of stereotyped groups internalize those stereotypes and thus suffer a wide range of harmful consequences.
-For example, in a phenomenon called stereotype threat, members of racial and ethnic groups that are stereotyped as scoring poorly on tests will perform poorer on those tests if they are reminded of this stereotype.
+For example, in a phenomenon called stereotype threat, members of racial and ethnic groups that are stereotyped to scoring poorly on tests will perform poorer on those tests, if they are reminded of this stereotype.
 The effect is so strong that even simply asking the test-taker to state her or his race before taking the test (such is by bubbling in "African American" on a multiple choice question) will significantly alter test performance.
 A specifically sociological contribution to this line of research has found that such negative stereotypes can be created on the spot: an experiment by Michael Lovaglia et al.(1998) demonstrated that left-handed people can be made to suffer stereotype threat if they are led to believe that they are a disadvantaged group for a particular kind of test.
+However, arguments that stereotype threat suffers from publication bias have been made.

 Audit studies

 Another important line of research on race takes the form of audit studies.
 The audit study approach creates an artificial pool of people among whom there are no average differences by race.
 For instance, groups of white and black auditors are matched on every category other than their race, and thoroughly trained to act in identical ways.
 Given nearly identical resumes, they are sent to interview for the same jobs.
 Simple comparisons of means can yield strong evidence regarding discrimination.
 The best known audit study in sociology is The Mark of a Criminal Record by Harvard University sociologist Devah Pager.
 This study compares job prospects of black and white men who were recently released from jail.
 Its key finding is that blacks are significantly discriminated against when applying for service jobs.
 Moreover, whites with a criminal record have about the same prospect of getting an interview as blacks without one.
 Another recent audit by UCLA sociologist S. Michael Gaddis examines the job prospects of black and white college graduates from elite private and high quality state higher education institutions.
-This research finds that blacks who graduate from an elite school such as Harvard have about the same prospect of getting an interview as whites who graduate from a state school such as UMass Amherst.
+This research finds that black people who graduate from an elite school such as Harvard have about the same prospect of getting an interview as white people who graduate from a state school such as UMass Amherst.